Caroline Augusta of Bavaria

 Princess Caroline Augusta of Bavaria (Karoline Auguste; 8 February 1792 – 9 February 1873) was Empress of Austria by marriage to Francis I of Austria.
 She was the penultimate child and third daughter of King Maximilian I Joseph of Bavaria and Princess Augusta Wilhelmine of Hesse-Darmstadt.
 She firstly married to Crown Prince William of Württemberg in 1808, but they lived separately in 1814.

 Early life

-Caroline Augusta was born on 8 February 1792 in Mannheim, Electoral Palatinate.
+Caroline Augusta was born on 8 February 1792 in Mannheim, then in Electoral Palatinate.
 She was the fourth child and third daughter of Maximilian I Joseph of Bavaria and his wife, Princess Augusta Wilhelmine of Hesse-Darmstadt.
 At the age of two, Caroline Augusta caught smallpox.